Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

 Each branch of service has an emergency relief society, a private organization which assists active-duty members, activated guard and reserve members and retirees with a financial hardship due to emergencies or unforeseen circumstances.
-These societies, such as the AFAS, can provide financial emergency assistance based on need through either loans or, when there is a particular hardship, grants.
-Categories of financial assistance include basic living expenses (food, shelter and utilities), uninsured medical and dental expenses, funeral expenses, emergency transportation, essential car repairs, pay problems, disasters and assistance for widows, mothers and children.
+These societies such as the Air & Space Force Aid Society can provide financial emergency assistance based on need through either loans or when there is a particular hardship grants.
+Categories of emergency financial assistance include basic living expenses food, shelter and utilities, uninsured medical and dental expenses, emergency transportation, essential car repairs, pay problems, disasters and assistance for widows/widowers.
 The Airman and Family Readiness Center processes requests for assistance.
 If an emergency occurs while you are away from home, the family center at any military installation can assist.